supyuxiang/Simple-ML-Project/README.md

-# Simple-ML-Project - Loan Prediction System
+# Simple-ML-Project - Loan Amount Prediction System

+A comprehensive machine learning system designed to predict how much a user can borrow based on their personal and financial profile.

+## 🎯 Business Objective

+**To build a model that will classify how much a user can borrow.** The system analyzes key user characteristics including:
+- **Marital Status**: Married vs. single applicants
+- **Education Level**: Graduate vs. non-graduate education
+- **Number of Dependents**: Family size impact on loan capacity
+- **Employment Situation**: Self-employed vs. salaried employment stability

-A comprehensive, production-grade machine learning pipeline for loan approval prediction, built with modern software engineering practices and advanced ML techniques.
-This project has been optimized and cleaned for production use.
+The model combines these factors with financial data (income, credit history, property area) to determine optimal loan amounts for each applicant.
+Built with modern software engineering practices and advanced ML techniques for accurate and reliable predictions.

 ## 🚀 Features